aulveland/CITZ-HWP-Project/Material-UI.md

-The HWP project has adopted the use of Material-UI as the UX design framework as identified in the [Architectural Decision Log](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/Architectural-Decision-Log#materialui)
+The HWP project has adopted the use of Material-UI as the UX design framework as identified in the [Architectural Decision Log](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/Architectural-Decision-Log#materialui).
+Start your journey by understanding the [importance of Material-UI](https://info.keylimeinteractive.com/10-things-you-need-to-know-about-material-design).

-# Standards

 ## Core Principles: